VFerrari/ComputerGraphics/OpenGL/README.md

 =============
 Code from [The Cherno](https://www.youtube.com/c/TheChernoProject/)'s OpenGL playlist, with some personal modifications.

+This repository contains a test framework for some basic OpenGL concepts.
+Expect only the most basic concepts, with the proper abstractions.

 Dependencies
 ------------
 This project uses some libraries, and doesn't include all of its dependencies.